Tirion started with a simple observation: good data and honest analysis shouldn't require an enterprise budget. Smaller teams deserve real tools too.

-We combine AI with public data sources — property records, SEC filings, FEC contributions, IRS 990 data, and more — to deliver deeper insights at a fraction of the cost.
-Every data point links to its source.
-Every claim is traceable.
+We combine public data sources — property records, SEC filings, FEC contributions, IRS 990 data, and more — into linked, source-cited profiles.
+Every data point traces to its origin.
+Every confidence level is visible.

 Tirion isn't a lookup tool.
 It's an intelligence platform that connects dots across fragmented public records and delivers complete pictures of your prospects.
 We also offer an API for teams that want to integrate Tirion data directly into their own workflows.